-To which I replied, “Yes, but those dates were all between the same man and woman.
+I replied, “Yes, but those dates were all between the same man and woman.
 In my case, it will be 50 first dates with the same woman but 50 different men.”

 My story will be a bit different, I think.

 Of the others who’ve read my blog, one never spoke to me again.
 The remaining two expressed trepidation about being in a relationship with me.
 They were worried they’d end up in my blog.
 One even expressed surprise about some of the things I’ve shared.